nais/doc/docs/auth/maskinporten/how-to/secure.md

 Validate that the `scope` claim contains the expected scope(s).
 The `scope` claim is a string that contains a whitespace-separated list of scopes.

+The semantics and authorization that a scope represents is up to you to define and enforce in your application code.

 **Audience Validation**